RadioAstronomySoftwareGroup/pyuvdata/README.md

 See [Dependencies](#dependencies) for details on installing optional dependencies.

 ## Optionally install the development version
+First install the dependencies, see [Dependencies](#dependencies) for package recommendations and optional dependencies for specific use cases.

 Clone the repository using
 ```git clone https://github.com/RadioAstronomySoftwareGroup/pyuvdata.git```